commadelimited/beginners-guide-to-django-rest-framework/article.md

 ### Installing the Django application

 Since this article isn't about Django itself, I've saved some time by creating a repository containing the app we'll be working in.
+It's a simple bookshelf application which will allow us to store lists or authors, books, and ratings associated with said books.
 [Download the companion repository to this article](https://github.com/commadelimited/beginners-guide-to-django-rest-framework), into the directory of your choice, then run `pip install -r requirements.txt` to install all of the dependencies.
 Remember to make sure you've activated the virtual environment we set up in the last step.

 After you've taken the steps above, you should be able to type `fab runserver` to start a local web server, and open a web browser pointing to `http://127.0.0.1:8000/`.
-If you see a list of Authors and Books you're good to go.
+If you see a list of Authors on screen then you're good to go.

 #### Fab?
 What's that?